 \subsection{Light curves}

-In this release, we provide $g$, $r$ and $i$ ZTF light curves for all our 3628 SNe Ia acquired by the ZTF camera installed on the P48.
-Additional photometric data points, as these obtained from the SEDmachine in camera-mode, are not included in this release.
+In this release, we provide $g$, $r$, and $i$ ZTF light curves for all our 3628 SNe Ia acquired by the ZTF camera installed on the P48.
+Additional photometric data points, such as those obtained from the SED machine in camera mode, are not included in this release.